matteocorti/check_ssl_cert/README.md

       --check-ciphers grade        Check the offered ciphers
       --check-ciphers-warnings     Critical if nmap reports a warning for an offered cipher
-      --check-ssl-labs-warn grade  SSL Labs grade on which to warn --clientpass phrase          Set passphrase for client certificate.
+      --check-http-headers         Check the HTTP headers for best practices --check-ssl-labs-warn grade  SSL Labs grade on which to warn --clientpass phrase          Set passphrase for client certificate.
       --crl                        Check revocation via CRL (requires